gchq/sleeper/docs/developer-guide.md

 ./scripts/cli/install.sh --version 0.27.0
 ```

-With the default registry and a local repository, the version from `templates/version.txt` is used automatically.
+When using a custom registry with a local repository, the version is taken from `templates/version.txt`.
+Otherwise
-With a custom registry, the default is `latest` unless overridden with `--version`.
+the default is `latest`.
+Either way, `--version` overrides the default.

 You can also use `./scripts/cli/runInDocker.sh` directly without installing, which will act the same as the `sleeper`
 command.